mexomagno/arduitunes/README.md

 The web app source is also available in this repo, so improvements are very welcome!

-## Warning
+> ## Warning
-* Arduino boards output voltages that are commonly logic 3.3V or 5V.
+> Arduino boards output voltages that are commonly logic 3.3V or 5V.
 This is **TOO MUCH VOLTAGE** for typical audio applications, so your output circuit should handle this to avoid blowing up your speakers, headphones, eardrums, windows...
 You're just a google search-away of knowing how to avoid this.
+If you use the proposed circuit, you should be safe.
+>
-* If you use my proposed circuit, the more voices are singing at the same time, the higher the total peak to peak voltage at the mixed output.
-If you need it, evaluate implementing a compressor circuit before the actual audio output
+> In the proposed circuit, the more voices are singing at the same time, the higher the total peak to peak voltage at the mixed output.
+If you need it, evaluate implementing a compressor circuit before the actual audio output.
+>

-I cannot and won't be responsible for any damage you cause to your audio devices, yourself or someone else.
+> I cannot and won't be responsible for any damage you cause to your audio devices, yourself or someone else.

 ## Features